concretesolutions/kappuccino/README.md

 And you're ready to go!

-#### If you have any module conflicts, try to exclude the conflict module, for example:
+#### If you have any module conflicts, try to exclude the conflicting module, for example:

 ``` groovy
 androidTestCompile('br.com.concretesolutions:kappuccino:0.9.9', {